Joseph Arshad: Biography

-On 10 November 2017 he became president of the Catholic Bishops' Conference of Pakistan.
+On November 10, 2017, he became president of the Catholic Bishops' Conference of Pakistan.

-On 8 December 2017 Pope Francis transferred Arshad as the bishop of the Islamabad-Rawalpindi diocese in Pakistan.
-He also conferred on him the “personal title” of archbishop.
+On December 8, 2017, Pope Francis transferred Arshad to become the Bishop of Islamabad-Rawalpindi in Pakistan, conferring on him the “personal title” of archbishop.

 In July 2019, Arshad inaugurated a six-month preparatory course designed to help young men and women prepare for the Central Superior Services exam conducted annually to recruit people for top public service positions.